Pro Bono Recognition Program

 To be counted toward the required 50 or 100 hours, public service hours must be recorded on the platform that Pitt uses to track and verify public service work by students around the University.
 You may access that platform here volunteer.pitt.edu.
 All hours must be recorded on or before April 30 of the current academic year.

-Students may find pro bono opportunities through PittLawWorks, which is available to law students through the Office of Professional and Career Development, if an organization has sent a posting to the Law School advertising a specific pro bono opportunity for law students.
+Students may find pro bono opportunities through PittLawWorks, which is available to law students through the Professional Development Office, if an organization has sent a posting to the Law School advertising a specific pro bono opportunity for law students.
 In addition, students may find their own public service opportunities in the community.
 In any case, students will be able to record and track the hours of their public service work on the volunteer site, and they must do so in order to obtain recognition of their public service work under this program. - See more at: law.pitt.edu/resources/graduation/probono.